oladaniel97/oladaniel97/README.md

-# Hi there, I'am Daniel Olayinka Amodu.
+# Hi there, I am Daniel Olayinka Amodu.

 ## 🚀 About Me
 # I'm a full stack developer...